A healthy vulva — which includes the labia and vaginal opening — tastes and smells like a healthy vulva.

 Instead, the natural smell and taste are as close to neutral as your body can get, if not without hints of sweat, musk, and body odor.

-After all, the vulva is often locked away under layers of clothing, and anything that might be a damp for a while can develop a bit of a stale smell or taste.
+After all, the vulva is often under layers of clothing, and anything that might be damp for a while can develop a bit of a stale smell or taste.

 That doesn’t mean anything is wrong.
 It’s just the nature of bacteria, body fluids, and vulvas.

-The taste can be a lot of things — salty, bitter, metallic, sour — but what it shouldn’t be is funky.
-If your vaginal area suddenly develops strong odors or tastes, it could be that your natural pH balance has been disturbed.
+The taste can be a lot of types — salty, bitter, metallic, sour — but what it shouldn’t be is funky.
+If your vaginal area suddenly develops strong odors or tastes, it could be that there’s a disruption in your natural pH balance.

-The vagina does a good job of maintaining bacterial status quo.
-But when that’s upended, perhaps by a new bath product or medication, the bacteria may skew.
+The vagina does a good job of maintaining the bacterial status quo.
+But the bacteria may skew when a new bath product or medication upends it.

-That can lead to inflammation, irritation, or even infection, which can all cause unusual smells and tastes.
+That can lead to inflammation, itching, or even infection, which can all cause unusual smells and tastes.

-Some foods do have an impact on how your vaginal area tastes, but the list is short — and no, it doesn’t include pineapple.
+Some foods affect how your vaginal area tastes, but the list is short — and no, it doesn’t include pineapple.

 Asparagus, which can make

-Curry and heavily-spiced foods may also have an impact.
-These foods often produce sweat with a distinct smell, and sweat in your groin may interfere with your vulva’s natural aroma and taste.
+Curry and other heavily-spiced foods may also have an impact.
+These foods often produce sweat with a distinct smell.
+Sweat in your groin may interfere with your vulva’s natural aroma and taste.

-If your partner goes down on you after a night of drinking, things may taste a bit off.
+Your vagina may taste a bit off if your partner goes down on you after a night of drinking.
 That’s because alcohol can increase perspiration.
 It might even affect the taste of that sweat and your body fluids.

 Depending on the type of drink you had, the taste may be bitter or sour.
-Sugary drinks, for example, might interfere with your taste, but not necessarily sweetly.
+Sugary drinks, for example, might interfere with your taste.

-Tobacco use might affect how much you sweat and how potent that perspiration is.
-That can, in turn, affect your natural smell and flavor.
+Tobacco use might affect how much you sweat and your perspiration potency.
+That can affect your natural smell and flavor.

 For example, tobacco use might cause acidic or bitter flavors.
-This may even taste sour or stale.
+It may even cause a sour or stale taste.

-The odors from smoking tobacco can be absorbed into your skin and hair, too, so the pungent smell may impact how you taste.
+Your skin and hair can absorb the odors from smoking tobacco, too, so the pungent smell may affect how you taste.

 The vagina is a self-cleaning entity.
 Left alone, it can and will care for itself and maintain a healthy pH balance, so long as outside forces don’t interfere.